Green Roof Monitoring

 Demonstrating the value of a green roof can be done through an automated sensor network.
 NexSens green roof monitoring systems incorporate weather, surface temperature, soil moisture, and other types of sensors with data presentation on the WQData LIVE web datacenter.

-The X2 data logger is the central component of NexSens green roof monitoring systems.
+The X3 environmental data logger is the central component of NexSens green roof monitoring systems.
 It is compatible with a wide range of sensor types and manufacturers and can transmit near real-time data to WQData LIVE via Wi-Fi, radio or cellular telemetry.
 The system is plug-and-play with waterproof UW connectors and automatic sensor detection, streamlining the installation process.

 Tipping bucket rain gauges are commonly integrated for precipitation measurement, while the Stevens HydraProbe is a popular sensor for its suite of soil temperature, moisture and conductivity measurements.
 Advanced systems can even incorporate water flow sensors to quantify reduction of stormwater runoff.